Parkbeg

-Parkbeg is a hamlet in Wheatlands Rural Municipality No. 163, Saskatchewan, Canada.
-The hamlet is located at the junction of Highway 1 and Highway 627 approximately 58 km directly west of the City of Moose Jaw on the Trans Canada Highway.
+Parkbeg is a hamlet in the Rural Municipality of Wheatlands No. 163, Saskatchewan, Canada.
+The hamlet is located at the junction of Highway 1 (the Trans-Canada Highway) and Highway 627 approximately 58 km directly west of the city of Moose Jaw.

 Demographics

 Parkbeg, like so many other small communities throughout Saskatchewan, has struggled to maintain a sturdy population causing it to become a semi ghost town with only a few citizens.
-Prior to December 31, 1957, Parkbeg was incorporated under village status, but was restructured to hamlet status under the jurisdiction of the Rural municipality of Wheatlands on that date.
+Prior to December 31, 1957, Parkbeg was incorporated under village status, but was restructured to hamlet status under the jurisdiction of the Rural Municipality of Wheatlands on that date.